 Launch this CloudFormation Template:

-The above link will load this Stack from my Amazon S3 Bucket and configure the Stack for you.
+If you substitute your S3 bucket name into the above URL and navigate to it, it will load this Stack from your Amazon S3 Bucket and configure the Stack for you.

 You will now see that the Template can be loaded into CloudFormation.